Effective internal communication is essential in every industry, but it is especially important in a retail environment.

 When you distribute communication in a consistent way, employees know what to expect day-to-day.

 One great way to create dependable communication is by assigning a single point person to employees.
 This means that employees will only receive updates and new information from one specific individual.
 With a single point person, employees have someone to regularly rely on and turn to with clarifications or questions.
 As a result, employees don’t receive contradictory instructions.

 Learn how A.S.
 Watson Benelux uses MangoApps to foster two-way communication among its 16,000 retail employees.

 There are many factors that lead to an employee leaving their retail job in pursuit of other work.

 Many of these reasons result from poor internal communication and a lack of emphasis on employee engagement.
 With a strong link between employee engagement and retention, leaders need to realize the importance of this issue.
-This report shows that organizations with engaged employees show 24% lower turnover than companies where employees are not engaged.
+Organizations with engaged employees show 24% lower turnover than companies where employees are not engaged (source).